gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 ### Gradual color transition

 In addition, when an image appears, it goes from blank background to fully there from one frame to another.
 This can also be visually jarring.
-Like css has a `transition` prop to help position shifts feel gradual, images feel more aesthetically pleasing when they have placeholders.
+Like CSS has a `transition` prop to help position shifts feel gradual, images feel more aesthetically pleasing when they have placeholders.

 Gatsby Image's will hold the spot for your image automatically when you specify `width` prop, and depending on your preference, will provide a background -- blurred, a background color, or traced SVG, while the image loads.